-All the personal information we process is provided to us directly by you when you apply for information about, or membership to, Zenshin dojo [and/or use our website www.zenshindojo.co.uk].
+All the personal information we process is provided to us directly by you when you apply for information about, or membership to, Zenshin dojo and/or use our website www.zenshindojo.co.uk.
 That information is used in the following ways:

 To maintain a record of your grading and other achievements whilst a member of Zenshin dojo.